Geography of Nepal

+Seasons are divided into a wet season from June to September and a dry season from October to June.
+The summer monsoon can cause flooding and landslides, while the winter monsoon is marked by occasional rainfall and snowfall.
+The diverse elevation results in various biomes, including tropical savannas, subtropical and temperate forests, montane grasslands, and shrublands.

+Nepal has three categories of rivers: the largest systems (Koshi, Gandaki/Narayani, Karnali/Goghra, and Mahakali), second category rivers (rising in the Middle Hills and Lower Himalayan Range), and third category rivers (rising in the outermost Siwalik foothills and mostly seasonal).
+These rivers can cause serious floods and pose challenges to transportation and communication networks.
+River management involves addressing flooding, sedimentation, and sustainable water sources for irrigation.
+Building dams in Nepal is controversial due to seismic activity, glacial lake formation, sedimentation rates, and cross-border equity issues between India and Nepal.

+Nepal's land cover is dominated by forests, which cover 39.09% of the country's total geographical area, followed by agriculture areas at 29.83%.
+The hill region constitutes the largest portion of Nepal, with significant cultivated lands and natural vegetation.
+Forests in Nepal face deforestation due to over-harvesting of firewood, illegal logging, clearing for agriculture, and infrastructure expansion.
+As of 2010, 64.8% of the forested area in Nepal is covered by core forests of more than 500 ha in size.
+Deforestation and degradation are driven by multiple processes, including firewood harvesting, construction, urban expansion, and illegal logging.

+Nepal has consistently been ranked as one of the most polluted countries in the world.

 Landform regions

 For a country of its size, Nepal has tremendous geographic diversity.
 It rises from as low as 59 m elevation in the tropical Terai—the northern rim of the Gangetic Plain, through beyond the perpetual snow line to 90 peaks over 7000 m including Earth's highest (8848 m Mount Everest or Sagarmatha).
 In addition to the continuum from tropical warmth to cold comparable to polar regions, average annual precipitation varies from as little as 160 mm in its narrow proportion of the rainshadow north of the Himalayas to as much as 5500 mm on windward slopes, the maximum mainly resting on the magnitude of the South Asian monsoon.

 Forming south-to-north transects, Nepal can be divided into three belts: Terai, Pahad and Himal.
 In the other direction, it is divided into three major river systems, east to west: Koshi, Gandaki/Narayani and Karnali (including the Mahakali along the western border), all tributaries of the Ganges river.
 The Ganges-Yarlung Zangbo/Brahmaputra watershed largely coincides with the Nepal-Tibet border, save for certain tributaries rising beyond it.